broadinstitute/GATK-For-Primates/README.md

 # GATK-for-Primates: GATK Best Practices for Variant Calling in Non-Human Primate Genomes (alpha)

-## This repo is NOT ready for use yet and still under development!!
+## This repo is NOT ready for use yet and is still under development!!

 A reproducible pipeline for germline SNP and Indel variant calling in non-human primate whole-genome re-sequencing data.